Intermittent fasting can initiate tissue regeneration while boosting the immune system and reactivating the hunger-satiety mechanism.

-- Smoking and alcohol consumption will dramatically reduce the inherent benefits, so it is desirable to avoid smoking and drinking alcohol during intermittent fasting.
+- Smoking and alcohol consumption will dramatically reduce the inherent benefits, so avoiding smoking and drinking alcohol during intermittent fasting is desirable.

 I wish everyone who does intermittent fasting a secure and beneficial fast.
 Intermittent fasting is beneficial for triggering tissue regeneration.